HirokiNariyoshi/jp_llm_nmt-token-optimizer/OLLAMA_SETUP.md

-# Ollama Setup Guide - Completely FREE!
+# Ollama Setup Guide - Local & Free

-This project now uses Ollama to run models locally on your computer. **No API keys, no costs, completely free forever!**
+This project uses Ollama to run models locally for testing and development. **No API keys required, completely free!**

+For Japanese query optimization, the system translates Japanese→English to reduce token usage with English-optimized models.

 ## Step 1: Install Ollama